yaniveliash/grammy/README.md

 - SQLite database for tracking users and history
 - Configurable through YAML file
 - Customizable mobile device simulation
+- Timezone-aware logic for accurate daily tracking and reporting
+- Tracks whether the bot is currently running via a status table
 - Runs via cron or manually with `--now` override

 ---